expo/expo/docs/pages/guides/authentication.md

 #### iOS Native

-This can only be used in standalone and bare workflow apps.
+This can only be used in [standalone apps](/workflow/glossary-of-terms#standalone-app) and [dev clients](/workflow/glossary-of-terms#dev-clients).
 This method cannot be used in the Expo Go app.

 [Create a new Google Client ID][c-google] that will be used with `iosClientId`.